clearlinux/clear-linux-documentation/source/network_boot.rst

 =============

-The below steps have been automated during the installation of the `Ister Cloud Init Service`_ to quickly enable a bulk provisioning setup.
+The below steps have been automated during the installation of the `Ister Cloud Init Service`_ with ``configure-ipxe.sh`` to quickly enable a bulk provisioning setup.
 Before running the installation scripts, modify ``parameters.conf`` with your specific configurations.

 Step 1
 ------